swhitty/FlyingFox/README.md

 - `sockaddr_in6`
 - `sockaddr_un`

-This allows `HTTPServer` to only listen on a specific interface;
+This allows `HTTPServer` to be started with any of these configured addresses:

 ```swift
 // only listens on localhost 8080